jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 packet animation.)
 Note, however, that the ACK frame does not activate the visualization, because ACK frames do not pass through data link layer.

-## Displaying Data Link Activity at Service, Peer and Protocol Level
+## Displaying Data Link Activity at Protocol, Peer and Service Level

-It is often useful to be able to display network traffic only at the level, we are interested in.
-The following example shows how to set the level of the displayed data link activity.
+The following example shows, how the visualization can help you to separate the level of the data link activity.
 This simulation can be run by selecting the `ActivityLevel` configuration from the ini file.